ibm-cloud-docs/hardware-firewall-shared/faqs.md

 ## Can I have a Hardware Firewall and a Network Gateway associated with the same VLAN?
 {: faq}

-No, it is not possible to have a Hardware Firewall (standard or Dedicated)  and a Network Gateway device assigned to the same VLAN.
+No, it is not possible to have a Hardware Firewall (Shared or Dedicated)  and a Network Gateway device assigned to the same VLAN.
 The expanded functionality of the Network Gateway device provides firewall features for your network in place of a standard or dedicated firewall.

 ## Does public traffic pass through my load balancer or Hardware Firewall first?
 {: faq}